The current issue (the most recent Fore Info post in the Fore-Info category) should be displayed below

-Congratulations to the winners.
-The December draw will take place in the week beginning 26th November.
+Congratulations to the winners of the first draw for 2019.
+The next draw will take place in the week beginning 21st January 2019.

 Not a member of the 100 Club?

 If you’re not a member of the 100 Club, you can become one for as little as £1 per month.
 Shares in the 100 Club are purchased for £1 per month and there is no limit on the number of shares which can be held.
 In general, most members have between 1 and 5 shares and pay by monthly direct debit, though it’s also possible to pay quarterly or annually.
-Each share is allocated a number which in entered in the monthly draw.
+Each share is allocated a number which is entered in the monthly draw.
 The top prize is £100, with a second prize of £50 and four other prizes of £32.
-For more information contact George Clelland on 01962 735008 or firstname.lastname@example.org, or call in to the Secretary’s office.
+For more information contact Pat Wallis on 01420 564417 or firstname.lastname@example.org, or call in to the Secretary’s Office.